jironghuang/Identifying-US-States-From-Unstructured-Text/README.md

 # Identifying-US-States-From-Unstructured-Text

-As part of my daily exercrise to write a funtion - partly to dcoument what I've done - I wrote a function to identify States (Cities) mentioned in unstrucutured text using regular expression.
+As part of my daily exercise to write a function - partly to document what I've done but also to increase my future productivity - I wrote a function to identify States (Cities) mentioned in unstrucutured text using regular expression.

 You would have to dl the csvs used in this repo to use the functions.
 Alternatively, you can scrape the tables which contains state info by uncommenting out sections in the code.